hpc/pavilion2/docs/tests/run.rst

 timeout
 ^^^^^^^

-By default test runs timeout if they don't produce output within a certain amount of time.
+By default test runs timeout if they don't produce output within 30 seconds.
 This setting allows you to extend that time arbitrarily, including to such large numbers that your test will never time out.